jrb993/tastycakes/README.md

 used Git exclusively, but I only knew SVN.
 I'd been meaning to learn Git, so I decided this was as good a time as any.

-Tasty Cakes is a bakery in San Francisco, CA with a little problem: their cakes are to DIE for, but they have very few customers because they don't have a website!
+Tasty Cakes is a (fictional) bakery in San Francisco, CA with a little problem: their cakes are to DIE for, but they have very few customers because they don't have a website!
 In exchange for getting them online, they've offered me a lifetime supply of free cakes.
 I think this is the beginning of a beautiful relationship.

 License
 =======

 The MIT License (MIT)

-Copyright (c) 2013 jrb993
+Copyright (c) 2013 Jamison Bryant

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in